coreos/coreos-kubernetes/Documentation/deploy-master.md

 WantedBy=multi-user.target
 ```

-### Set Up the policy-agent Pod
+### Set Up the policy-agent Pod (optional)

+This step can be skipped if you do not wish to provide network policy to your cluster using Calico.

 The policy agent is the last major piece of the master node.
 It monitors the API for changes related to network policy and configures Calico to implement that policy.
-This step can be skipped if not using Calico.

 When creating `/etc/kubernetes/manifests/policy-agent.yaml`: